HortonworksUniversity/Essentials/demos/ranger/README.md

 At the beginning of the demo we created a `geo_normal_event` view that the `Marketing` team can access.
-Obviously, we did this ahead of time, but in a model where the requirement comes along after the structures are in place, one simple needs to create the view and then lock down access to the backing table.
+Obviously, we did this ahead of time, but in a model where the requirement comes along after the structures are in place, one simply needs to create the view and then lock down access to the backing table.

 To satisfy this requirement with our current system, simply edit the